CiscoDevNet/cisco-cyber-vision-api-scripts/README.md

 b. --ack-comments [optional] if this value is not provided, it takes default value of "Default acknowledge comment"

 E.g., ``` python3 ack_vuln.py --ack-by-devices --cve-id=CVE-2014-0317 --ack-comments="Testing Bulk Ack from Python"```

+Note: Above script does not refresh preset, if you need latest data then kindly refresh preset from GUI and then run above scripts.
 ## Requirements

 [requirements.txt](requirements.txt)